Blockchain for real estate – Rome wasn’t built in a day has been saved

 Real Estate Predictions 2018

 The real estate community is increasingly aware of the significant potential that blockchain holds for its industry.
 Numerous successful trials and several Initial Coin Offerings (ICO’s) have been announced and the surge in new applications, working examples of the technology and new business models has only just begun.
-The Real Estate Predictions series and this content was developed by Deloitte in the Netherlands.

 A call for realism in blockchain expectations